-We may be required to repay more Investments than we have in the past.
+We may be required to offer to repay Investments.

 We have historically made available Investments to investors located in various states, Washington D.C. and U.S. territories, and we continue to analyze the securities exemptions and registration requirements in such jurisdictions.
 At any given time, the Investments may not be registered or exempt in all jurisdictions where we currently have investors.
-In such a case, we could be forced to repay all of the outstanding Investments in that jurisdiction.
+In such a case, we could be forced to offer to repay all the outstanding Investments in that jurisdiction.